nigelhorne/Array-Iterator/README.md

 - Improve BiDirectional Test suite

-    I want to test the back and forth a little more, make sure they work well with one another.
+    I want to test the back-and-forth a little more and make sure they work well with one another.

 - Other Iterators